AsahiLinux/docs/FAQ.md

 Don't use Disk Utility, it's broken and only works for really simple partition setups.
 See [[Partitioning cheatsheet]] to learn how to manage partitions with the command line instead.

-## How come HDMI works on Mac Mini but not MacBook?

-HDMI on the MacBook is internally connected to a Thunderbolt port.
-HDMI on the Mac Mini is internally connected to a DisplayPort port.

 ## Do I need to reinstall to get new features / updates?

 No!
 Just upgrade your system using `dnf upgrade`.
 Kernel updates will require a reboot.
 Consider a tool like `needrestart` to determine if there are any outdated services or an outdated kernel running.